 Good areas of dune woodland and scrub add to the immense range of habitats and resulting wildlife diversity that make Merythr Mawr such a special place.

-The site is managed by the Countryside Council for Wales (CCW), and it is designated as a SSSI because of its wealth of plants and insect life.
+The site is managed by Natural Resources Wales (NRW), and it is designated as a SSSI because of its wealth of plants and insect life.
 It is also well known as a place where some nationally rare and unusual fungi species grow.

 For the main entrance to the reserve, leave the M4 motorway at Junction 37 and then follow the A48 towards Bridgend.
 Turn right towards the village of Merthyr Mawr.